doctrine/orm/docs/en/reference/events.rst

 .. warning::

-    Note that the postLoad event occurs for an entity before any associations have been initialized.
+    Note that the onLoad and postLoad events occurs for an entity before any associations have been initialized.
 Therefore it is not safe to access associations in a postLoad callback or event handler.